Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Temporal parallelisation of Bayesian smoothers and control
 ---------------

-Bayesian smoothing has a linear complexity in the number of time steps. **The framework proposed in [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038) determined the elements and associative operators to solve Bayesian smoothing with parallel scans with logarithmic time complexity**.
+Bayesian smoothing has a linear complexity in the number of time steps. **The framework proposed in [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038) determined the elements and associative operators to solve Bayesian smoothing using parallel scans with logarithmic time complexity**.
 This gives rise to parallel-in-time Kalman smoothers [[T1]](https://ieeexplore.ieee.org/abstract/document/9013038), parallel-in-time smoothers for hidden Márkov models [[T2]](https://ieeexplore.ieee.org/abstract/document/9512397).
 The approach can be extended to obtain parallel-in-time Viterbi algorithms [[T2]](https://ieeexplore.ieee.org/abstract/document/9512397) [[T3]](https://ieeexplore.ieee.org/abstract/document/10289998) and to solve optimal control problems [[T4]](https://ieeexplore.ieee.org/abstract/document/9697418).
 The code of these algorithms can be written in machine learning framework to make the most of parallel computation capabilities of graphics processing units (GPUs).

 This contribution is also discussed in the book [I7].